gowenrw/84_Badge/docs/art_0.md

 ## Art

 For the artwork I started by looking for inspiration via google image searches.
-As you can imagine there were many images related to Wonder Woman, The Termination, The Last Starfighter, and George Orwell's 1984.
+As you can imagine there were many images related to Wonder Woman, The Terminator, The Last Starfighter, and George Orwell's 1984.

 ![Inspiration](ArtInspiration.JPG)